-The U.S. Government Commissioned Fiction About a Nuclear Holocaust
+The People Who Would Survive Nuclear War

 The sociologist Lee Clarke has described these sorts of reports as “fantasy documents.”
 Faced with the unthinkable—a tragedy equivalent to World War II many times over, and executed in just a few hours, carrying the possibility of ending technological civilization—they created process and documentation as a way of feeling in control.
 Did anyone have a plan for nuclear war?
 Every bureaucracy did.
 And they used them to reassure themselves and the public that they had a plan.
 They’d built bomb shelters made of paper.
 But these were, like the neatly stocked basements with flashlights and canned food, exercises in imagination, or more simply, fiction.

-And so it is appropriate that in 1978, the government commissioned an actual piece of fiction, which was tucked into an appendix of a Congressional report until it found a wild afterlife as a key source for the most popular made-for-TV movie ever produced.
+And so it is appropriate that in 1978, the government commissioned an actual piece of fiction, which was tucked into an appendix of a congressional report until it found a wild afterlife as a key source for the most popular made-for-TV movie ever produced.

 * * *